petabi/sniffles/README.md

           settings below.
             - Options:
                 - typets: Specify which type of traffic stream we will use to generate packet.
-Currently, we have Standard and ScanAttack.
+Currently, we have Standard, ScanAttack and BackgroundTraffic.
                 - scantype: 1==Syn scan (default) 2 == Connection scan.
                   It is used with ScanAttack.
                 - target: Specify the target ip address for Scan Attack.